xiaohulugo/3DLineDetection/README.md

 # 3DLineDetection
 A simple and efficient 3D line detection algorithm for large scale unorganized point cloud.
-A conference paper based on this code has been submittd to ICPR2018.
+A conference paper based on this code can be found here https://arxiv.org/abs/1901.02532

 Prerequisites:
 ---